eclectic-kitty/notes/Final - Thots.md

 #### examples
 - overlap rituals
 	- witch's heart
+		- Finding the heart, placing it in the witch and reciting the poetry
 	- brother's murder
+		- Arranging all the items and placing them on the float
 	- Tor's song
+		- Finding and playing the record
 	- special items
 	- special ordering of time
 - overlaps
 	- repetition
 	- special place
+	- Boss characters taking on established archetypes
+		- Nightingale = witch
+		- Thornton & Mulligan = brothers' story
+		- Cynthia = drowned teenage girl
 - Dark Ocean Summoning
 	- Appeal to another
 	- Hoping to bring about a change in the world through art, ritual